harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/fee.rst

 Scalars (Fee Pools)
 -------------------

-ParachainFeePool
+BridgeFeePool
 ................

-Tracks the balance of fees earned by the BTC-Parachain which are to be distributed across all Vault, Staked Relayer, Collator and Maintainer pools.
+Tracks the balance of fees earned by the BTC-Bridge which are to be distributed across all Vault, Staked Relayer, Collator and Maintainer pools.

 VaultRewards
 ............